Terms used:

 3.6.
 Withdrawal of a Competitor

 If a skater(s) withdraws from an Event after the starting order is drawn and posted, the order will not be changed.
 The withdrawn skater(s) will be announced as having withdrawn.
 If there is an alternate skater, the alternate skater will take the start position of the withdrawn skater.
-In Senior categories at the Canadian Figure Skating Championships, the alternate skater will take the first start position with a re-calculation of warm-up groups as necessary.
+At the Canadian Figure Skating Championships, the alternate skater will take the first start position with a re-calculation of warm-up groups as necessary.

-At Skate Canada Challenge and the Canadian Figure Skating Championships, if a skater withdraws from an Event after the start of that competition (i.e. competes in at least one Segment), that skater must withdraw from all other Eventcategories entered.
+At Skate Canada Challenge, Skate Canada Trophy, and the Canadian Figure Skating Championships, if a skater withdraws from an Event after the start of that competition (i.e. competes in at least one Segment), that skater must withdraw from all other Eventcategories entered.
 In the case of a pair or ice dance team withdrawing due to injury, only the uninjured skater will be permitted to skate in any other Event(s) entered.

 3.7.
 Start of an Event